 Over time, these lumps may break open, resulting in an unpleasant smell or tunnels under your skin.

 This condition occurs when hair follicles become blocked and then inflamed.
-While scientists are unsure why this occurs, they believe it may be tied to:
+It may result from a combination of genetic and environmental factors.

 It’s not caused by infection or poor hygiene, though the condition can leave you more susceptible to bacterial infections.

-There are a number of different natural treatments that you can try to reduce your symptoms of hidradenitis suppurativa.
-It’s worth noting that many of these treatments have only strong anecdotal evidence, with little research available to definitively prove their effectiveness.
+Some natural treatments may help reduce symptoms of HS.
+Many of these treatments only have anecdotal evidence, with little research available to definitively prove their effectiveness.

-To use as a treatment, you can mix 1 tablespoon of turmeric with ½ tablespoon of carrier oil, like coconut oil.
+To use it as a treatment, mix 1 tablespoon of turmeric with 1/2 tablespoon of a carrier oil, like coconut oil, to form a paste.
 Apply the mixture directly to the affected area for 15 minutes.
-If this is irritating or too warm, rinse well with cool water and let the area rest before trying again.
+If this is irritating or too warm, rinse well with cool water and let the area rest.

 You can mix honey with turmeric for added power and apply it to the affected area.
 Leave it on for 15 to 20 minutes before washing it off.